Georgekols/MovieReview/README.md

 # MovieReview

-Hadoop MapReduce code that get a file containing movies reviews and a rating for each and finds the most common word per rating.
+Hadoop MapReduce code that get a file containing movie reviews and a rating (from 1 to 9) for each and finds the most common word per rating.